codedx/codedx-kubernetes/codedx-tool-orchestration/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 The Code Dx Tool Orchestration Helm chart installs the Code Dx components that can orchestrate analyses that run in whole or in part on your Kubernetes (k8s) cluster.
+Since Code Dx Tool Orchestration depends on Code Dx, you must install Code Dx first.
+Then you can install Code Dx Tool Orchestration and update your Code Dx deployment to use the Tool Orchestration service.

 ## Prerequisite Details